 - 10x the most beautiful sights in Israel

-Mid-July 2017 Linda was in the studio of the Dutch Radio 1 for an interview about her urge to go on adventurous trips to ‘extreme’ destinations, the so-called ‘countries with safety risks’, like North Korea.
-Travel to unusual places just to brag about it?
-Nope!
+Mid-July 2017 Linda was in the studio of the Dutch Radio 1 for an interview about her urge to go on adventurous trips to ‘extreme’ destinations, the so-called ‘countries with safety risks’.
 Basically Linda likes visiting countries that are not swamped by tourists (yet), where you do not come across people from your own country on every corner, and where the food is different than at home.
-Wow that sounds familiar!
 For example, Linda just came back from a holiday round trip through Kyrgyzstan.
 Who even knows where that is?!

 Of course there are lots more travel bloggers around.
-The three mentioned above are my personal favorites.
+The three mentioned above are my personal favorites right now.
 Besides, I did not want to bother you with a too long list with “others who are also good”.
 But hey, who knows I might write a part 2 of this list someday, whenever I’ll have time 😉